 This status indicates on a quick glance that this project is on pause until the client gives his feedback.
 A perfect opportunity to work on another Sitejet project in the meantime!

-If everybody is happy with the result the website is finally ready to go live.
-Your client can still give feedback at this stage and also upload new files.
+Is everyone happy with the result?
+Then the website is ready to go live.
+Your customer still has the possibility to give feedback in this status and also upload new files.
 This status is the last status concerning website creation and marks the end of the process.
-After the website has gone live the status can be switched to Done.
+When the website is published the status can be switched to Done.